Introduction

 The theorems

-Example: the BN lift on CIFAR
+Example: training dynamics on CIFAR

 ResNet-34